 Strenx® performance steel is a stronger, lighter alternative to the more commonly used structural steel such as A36 and Grade 50.
-Strenx® features a minimum yield strength of 100 ksi, making it up to twice as strong as A36.
+Strenx® performance steel features a minimum yield strength of 100 ksi, making it up to twice as strong as A36.
 This durable material allows fabricators to reduce part thickness without sacrificing performance in heavy equipment, heavy transportation, production systems, and more.

 This OEM customer was in the midst of a full redesign on one of their production assemblies.
 As they began to explore material options for this new system design, they realized that changing some of the key components from standard structural steel to high-strength Strenx® performance steel would make the overall assembly lighter and stronger.
-Strenx® parts resist wear and offer better performance, ultimately improving system service life, reducing weight and increasing ROI for the assembly.
+Strenx® performance steel parts resist wear and offer better performance, ultimately improving system service life, reducing weight and increasing ROI for the assembly.

 As G.E.
 Mathis Company and our OEM customer worked together on the redesign, we identified the following goals for the new production system: